joanpablo/reactive_forms/README.md

 ### FormGroup validators

 There are special validators that can be attached to **FormGroup**.
-In the Next section we will see an example of that.
+In the next section we will see an example of that.

 ## What about Password and Password Confirmation?